stonepros/stone/doc/install/install-vm-cloud.rst

  Install Virtualization for Block Device
 =========================================

-If you intend to use Ceph Block Devices and the Ceph Storage Cluster as a backend for Virtual Machines (VMs) or  :term:`Cloud Platforms` the QEMU/KVM and ``libvirt`` packages are important for enabling VMs and cloud platforms.
+If you intend to use Stone Block Devices and the Stone Storage Cluster as a backend for Virtual Machines (VMs) or  :term:`Cloud Platforms` the QEMU/KVM and ``libvirt`` packages are important for enabling VMs and cloud platforms.
 Examples of VMs include: QEMU/KVM, XEN, VMWare, LXC, VirtualBox, etc. Examples